drbitboy/nat/README.md

     192.168.1.0/24

-since the netmask almost always comprises some number of ones on the left followed by zeros until.
+since a netmask almost always comprises some quantity of ones on the left followed by zeros until the 32 bits are complete.

 So the range of valid IP addresses on this sample network is 192.168.1.0 through 192.268.1.255;